-When filing a lawsuit against a dog owner after a bite, you are able to file a strict liability or negligence case.
-Strict liability refers to the Ohio dog bite statute or Ohio Revised Code Section 955.28(B) which establishes criteria for liability in a dog bite incident.
-Basically, one of the following scenarios must be evident for strict liability to be assigned to the dog owner.
+Ohio’s dog bite statute, Ohio Revised Code (ORC) §955.28, establishes criteria for liability in a dog bite incident.
+Basically, one of the following scenarios must be evident for liability to be assigned to the dog owner:

-- The bitten party did not tease, abuse or torment the dog in any way prior to the bite.
+- The bitten party (you) did not tease, abuse, or torment the dog in any way prior to the bite.

 - The bitten party was not trespassing or committing a crime at the time of the bite.